 Personal accident insurance offering accidental death, permanent total disability, for a sum assured that is at least 10 times annual income is a must Personal accident policies are no longer limited to protection against accidental death or loss of limbs.
 Presently, a lot of non-life insurance companies are providing highly enhanced covers and high sum assured on these policies.

 As per insurance experts, many of these are quite useful to customers.
-Consider, for instance, the high sum assured of Rs5 crore or a feature like modification of house after the accident to make it more suitable for living.
+Consider, for instance, the high sum assured of Rs.
+5 Crore or a feature like modification of house after the accident to make it more suitable for living.

 These additional features have a huge premium, say experts.
-So, many of them advise individuals to opt for basic policy first and then consider upgrading it if they have the resources.
+So, many of them advise individuals to opt for a basic policy first and then consider upgrading it if they have the resources.

 Personal accident insurance offering accidental death, permanent total disability, for a sum assured that is at least 10 times annual income is a must.
-Plans with more features can be purchase if they fit in the budget and if the need to buy them arises.
-Ideally one must possess a feature-rich policy, but most people do not have their enough funds in place.
+Plans with more features can be purchased if they fit in the budget and if the need to buy them arises.
+Ideally one must possess a feature-rich policy, but most people do not have them enough funds in place.
 It is preferable to buy a basic personal accident insurance cover first.

 If he can afford to spend more, more features can be considered.
 While looking for additional features, individuals must make a decision using two factors — what is the chance of the insured meeting with a risk arising due to an accident and how much amount would be paid by the insurance company.
 For example, an earning individual working as an office staff, which has a 'paid leave' offered by his employer, may overlook buying TTD benefit.

 For example, transportation of family benefit is useless if you do not have a family, or you always travel with your family.
-Also each of these add-on benefits has sub-limit.
-House or vehicle modification expense is subsidized at lower of Rs1 lakh or 10% of sum assured.
+Also, each of these add-on benefits has sub-limit.
+House or vehicle modification expense is subsidized at lower of Rs.
+1 Lakh or 10% of sum assured.